Delhi violence: Lieutenant Governor Anil Baijal overrules Cabinet’s decision on panel of lawyers

 The lieutenant governor invoked Article 239AA(4) of the Constitution and referred the dispute to the President, citing “differences of opinion” with the elected government, according to The Indian Express.

 Baijal has selected a six-member panel recommended by the Delhi Police, which includes Solicitor General Tushar Mehta and Additional Solicitor General Aman Lekhi.
-However, in a Cabinet meeting chaired by Kejriwal on Tuesday, the Delhi government rejected the panel, saying it would imperil a free and fair trial.
+However, in a Cabinet meeting chaired by Kejriwal on Tuesday, the Delhi government rejected the panel, saying it would obstruct a free and fair trial.

 “There have been allegations that the investigations of Delhi Police in these cases are biased and not impartial,” the Cabinet had observed.
 “The judiciary has also made adverse remarks against Delhi Police investigations on several occasions.
 Therefore, in order to ensure that all facts are presented before the judges, it is extremely critical that the government advocates are independent of the police.”